 DU BARRY WAS A LADY - Musicals Tonight is celebrating its 19th season of bringing classic musicals to the stage, especially ones that are rarely produced.
 This Cole Porter gem was first produced on Broadway in 1939 and later made into a film with Lucille Ball and Gene Kelly.
 My role in this comedic farce is Alex, the love interest of nightclub singer May Daly, as well as Alexandre, who woos her alter-ego Madame Du Barry.
 Directed by Evan Pappas and performed at the Lion Theatre at Theater Row in NYC.

-WORLD OF WARSHIPS & AFLAC - These national commercials have me playing the host, one as a snarky man's man who isn't afraid to say it like it is and the other as an over-the-top game show host who delivers bad news with a smile.
+WORLD OF WARSHIPS / AFLAC / BENTLEYS PETSTUFF - These national spots have me playing the host, one as a snarky man's man who isn't afraid to say it like it is and the other two as an over-the-top game show host who delivers bad news with a smile.

 BOY MEETS GIRL - A staged reading of a new musical based on the critically-acclaimed independent film of the same name.
-I played the father of a young woman engaged to be married but meets someone new who not only brings up doubts about her relationship, but opens her world up to new experiences.
-Written and directed by Eric Shaeffer and produced at The Cell Theatre in NYC.
+I played the father of a young woman engaged to be married who meets someone new, who opens her eyes and raises doubts about her fiancé.
+Written and directed by Eric Shaeffer and presented by New York Theatre Barn at The Cell Theatre.